SiWolf/SCORE/README.md

 The current version of SCORE includes pre-defined configuration files for downloading and analyzing a selection of known data sets:

-(1) Houser JR, Barnhart C, Boutz DR, Carroll SM et al. Controlled Measurement and Comparative Analysis of Cellular Components in E. coli Reveals Broad Regulatory Changes in Response to Glucose Starvation.
-PLoS Comput Biol 2015 Aug;11(8):e1004400.
-PMID: 26275208
+1. Houser, John R., et al. "Controlled measurement and comparative analysis of cellular components in E. coli reveals broad regulatory changes in response to glucose starvation." *PLoS computational biology* 11.8 (2015).
-(2) Peyrusson F, Varet H, Nguyen TK, Legendre R et al. Intracellular Staphylococcus aureus persisters upon antibiotic exposure.
-Nat Commun 2020 May 4;11(1):2200.
-PMID: 32366839
+2. Peyrusson, Frédéric, et al. "Intracellular Staphylococcus aureus persisters upon antibiotic exposure." *Nature Communications* 11.1 (2020): 1-14.
-(3) Rodman N, Martinez J, Fung S, Nakanouchi J et al. Human Pleural Fluid Elicits Pyruvate and Phenylalanine Metabolism in *Acinetobacter baumannii* to Enhance Cytotoxicity and Immune Evasion.
-Front Microbiol 2019;10:1581.
-PMID: 31379769
+3. Rodman, Nyah, et al. "Human pleural fluid elicits pyruvate and phenylalanine metabolism in Acinetobacter baumannii to enhance cytotoxicity and immune evasion." *Frontiers in microbiology* 10 (2019): 1581.

 The following command can be used to run SCORE on these: